OsbornNyakaru/EchoRoom/database.md

 CREATE POLICY "Users can add reactions" ON message_reactions
     FOR INSERT WITH CHECK (true);

+-- Persona - Public read access, authenticated write access CREATE POLICY "Personas are publicly readable" ON persona
+    FOR SELECT USING (true);

+CREATE POLICY "Authenticated users can insert personas" ON persona
+    FOR INSERT WITH CHECK (true);

+CREATE POLICY "Authenticated users can update personas" ON persona
+    FOR UPDATE USING (true);
 ```

 ## Backend API Endpoints

-The Node.js + Express backend should provide these REST endpoints:
+The Node.js + Express backend provides these REST endpoints:

 ### Session Management
 ```